 As Avianca is a member of Star Alliance, you can also use your miles to book award flights with any member of Star Alliance.
 Avianca prices Star Alliance awards (including Avianca-operated award flights) using a single award chart that splits the world into 14 regions.
 Star Alliance award prices are based on which of these regions you’re flying to and from as well as what cabin class you’re flying in.

-One important thing to note about Avianca LifeMiles is that this program doesn’t pass along carrier-imposed surcharges on award flights.
+On the bright side, though, there are still some high-value awards to be found through the Avianca LifeMiles program.
+Plus, this program doesn’t pass along carrier-imposed surcharges on award flights, keeping out-of-pocket costs low.
 This makes Avianca a great program through which to book award flights on airlines that typically levy large surcharges, such as Lufthansa and Austrian Airlines.

-The cheapest award flights that you’ll find on Star Alliance partners are Economy flights within Mexico for 7,000 miles one-way.
-You can fly many routes within the United States for just 7,500 miles one-way.
+Some of the cheapest award flights that you’ll find through the Avianca LifeMiles program are United-operated short-haul flights around North America for just 6,500 miles one-way or 13,000 miles round-trip.
 There are also plenty of excellent deals on intercontinental premium-cabin award flights in Avianca’s Star Alliance award chart.

-Additionally, you can redeem your LifeMiles for award flights on Aeromexico, GOL and Iberia.
-LifeMiles can be earned but not redeemed through Easyfly.
-Aeromexico, GOL and Iberia each have their own LifeMiles award chart, which you can find on the LifeMiles website here by clicking on the specific partner and then navigating to the “How to redeem your LifeMiles” section.
+On top of that, you can also redeem your LifeMiles for award flights on GOL and Iberia.
+LifeMiles can be earned but not redeemed for flights with Clic (a regional Colombian airline).
+GOL and Iberia each have their own LifeMiles award chart, which you can find on the LifeMiles website “Travel” page by scrolling down to the bottom and clicking on the specific partner you wish to travel with and then navigating to the “How to redeem your LifeMiles” section of that partner’s page.

 Here are a few sweet spots in the Avianca LifeMiles program that you should look out for: